-\Note: Gold doré refining, transport and treatment charges are \$4.50/toz Au, but are included separately in the cash flow analyses.
+\Note: Gold doré refining, transport and treatment charges are estimated to be \$4.50/toz Au, but are included separately in the cash flow analyses.

 1.12.5 Cash Flow Analyses

 The cash flow analysis developed for the Reserve Case includes all mining, processing, tails disposal, and reclamation.